jeokrohn/aa_greeting/README.md

 ## Using the script with Python installed

-If Python (script built and tested with Python 3.10) is installed the requirements for the script can be installed using `pip install -r requirements.txt`.
+If Python (script built and tested with Python 3.10) is installed the requirements for the script can be installed
+via:

+    pip install -r requirements.txt

 Then the script can be called using the above syntax.
-When executed the script generates a log with `aa_greeting.log` in the current directory which allows to analyze all API calls executed by the script.
+When executed the script generates a log `aa_greeting.log` in the current directory which allows to analyze all API calls executed by the script.

 This example will reset the business hours greetings of all auto attendants to the default greeting: